andhukuri/Capstone/readme.txt

 # Run the Docker image in a container
 sudo docker run -itd -p 82:80 masterapp

 #After successful run of job2 add post build steps to run job3 for final release
+#select build other project and in project to build select sriprodjob3

 ******************************************************************************************************************************************************
 #Job 3